ben-jacobson/Remora-STM32F4xx-PIO/README.md

 - Linker scripts
     - F446RE - Working - no known issues.
     - F446ZE - Working - no known issues.
-    - Octopus - Compiles but untested, proof of concept for build target support and integration of Bootloader only.
+    - Octopus - I don't have one of these boards, but I can upload the BTT bootloader onto an STM32 and upload and run firmware successfully
 - Adhoc todos:
     - ADC - refactor the analog in to a class based handler from MSP init code to enable choices of analog inputs.